-The St. David’s Center for Health Promotion & Disease Prevention Research in Underserved Populations (St. David’s CHPR) provides pilot seed-monies to full-time faculty and research scientists to conduct small projects deemed necessary to move their programs of research forward.
-These projects are designed to facilitate interdisciplinary and collaborative research that address health promotion and disease prevention to meet the needs of underserved populations.
+The St. David’s Center for Health Promotion & Disease Prevention Research in Underserved Populations (St. David’s CHPR) provides pilot seed-monies to full-time faculty and research scientists at The University of Texas at Austin to conduct small projects deemed necessary to move their programs of research forward.
+These projects are designed to facilitate interdisciplinary and collaborative research that address the continuum of health promotion and disease prevention (e.g., primary, secondary, or tertiary) to meet the needs of underserved populations.
 Funded investigators must submit progress reports and are expected to disseminate their results and seek larger extramural research funding.

 St. David’s CHPR expects to make 2 – 3 pilot grant awards in amounts between $10,000 (for more limited projects such as secondary data analysis, translation/instrument testing) to $25,000 (for intervention feasibility testing), as funding allows.

-- Selected semi-finalists will be invited to submit a full proposal: October 4, 2021
+- Selected Semi-Finalist: Within 2 weeks, selected semi-finalist will be invited to submit a full proposal.

-- Must have IRB approval for funding to be released.
+- IRB Approval: Must have IRB approval for funding to be released.

-Principal Investigator: Must be a full-time doctoral prepared faculty or research scientist at The University of Texas at Austin.
-Priority will be given to new researchers and limited to projects that can be completed within one calendar year.
-Established investigators who are moving in a distinctly new direction may also apply and will be considered for funding – as funds allow.
+Principal Investigator: Must be a full-time doctoral-prepared faculty or research scientist who meet the University’s criteria for independently serving as a principal investigator on sponsored projects.
+Priority will be given to new researchers.
+Established investigators who are moving their research in a distinctly new direction may also apply and will be considered for funding – as funds allow.

 Interdisciplinary Research Team: Must be interdisciplinary (from more than 1 discipline) and include one or more faculty investigator(s) from a health-related school (i.e., Nursing, Pharmacy, Social Work, or Medicine) who fully contribute to the development and implementation of the study and interpretation of its findings.